 Societies rely upon a range of devices for day-to-day functions, from satellites and aircraft to medical equipment and power stations.
 Products manufactured from materials with undetected flaws can prematurely fail, however, which may lead to revenue losses, facility closures, and injury or death.

-Ensure materials for your application are of the utmost integrity with reliable nondestructive testing services, or NDT, services from Superior Joining Technologies.
+Ensure materials for your application are of the utmost integrity with reliable nondestructive testing (NDT) services from Superior Joining Technologies.
 We are a Nadcap accredited leading provider of surface flaw detection assessments for a range of industries, but our specialty is proving parts for critical functions are fit for purpose.